 - Find your pelvic floor

-- Where are pelvic floor muscles in men?
+- Find the pelvic floor muscles for women

-- Differences in pelvic floor muscles between women and men
+- Know the difference in pelvic floor muscles between women and men

 Where are pelvic floor muscles is by Pelvic Floor Physiotherapist Michelle Kenway.
 Michelle is the author of Inside Out, the internationally acclaimed guide to pelvic floor exercises.

-The pelvic floor does not only consist only of pelvic muscles.
-It is a hammock-like structure of tissues bound together and it consists of pelvic floor muscles, blood vessels, nerves and strong connective tissues.
+Your pelvic floor is a hammock-like structure of tissues bound together and it consists of pelvic floor muscles, blood vessels, nerves and strong connective tissues.

 2. Where are Pelvic Floor Muscles?

-The pelvic floor muscles are positioned at the base or the lowest opening of the pelvis; the area in and around which most people sit.
-Muscles of the pelvic floor are internal and cannot be seen from outside the body in men or women with the naked eye.
+The pelvic floor muscles are positioned at the base or the lowest opening of the pelvis in and around where most people sit.

 The pelvic muscles are positioned like a mini trampoline that slings across the area where you sit.
 They run from the pubic bone at the front, to the lower part of the tail bone at the back and from side to side between the sit bones.

 The pelvic floor muscles are positioned in layers in the floor of the pelvis.
 This position can make them vulnerable to strain and injury, especially in women.
 Pelvic floor exercises can help women alleviate some pelvic floor problems such as incontinence or prolapse symptoms.